SerenityOS/serenity/Base/usr/share/man/man5/Shell.md

 * Should a command be executed, the shell applies the redirections, and executes the command with the flattened argument list
 * Should a command need waiting, the shell shall wait for the command to finish, and continue execution

-Any text below is superceded by the formal grammar defined in the _formal grammar_ section.
+Any text below is superseded by the formal grammar defined in the _formal grammar_ section.

 ## General Token Recognition